cknoll/git-voting/README.md

 1. Anonymity
     - Only the user knows their VAT because of random assignation, encrypted emails, and anonymous connections.
     - No single entity alone can break anonymity.
 Either S1{a|b} or S3 must conspire with S2 to do this.
 It would be easy to add more independent data-mixing layers to increase the number of necessary participants in the conspiration.
-2. Trust:
+2. Trust
-    - Any fraud against the users is detectable, each single user can confirm that their vote is represented in the result.
+    - Any fraud against the users is detectable: Each single user can confirm that their vote is represented in the result.
     - The result cannot reasonably be disputed if the number of votes and valid confirmations matches.
 This can be checked by everyone.
 3. Fast and Transparent Evaluation
     - Voting could be evaluated by anyone because the source data is publicly available in plain text.
 Evaluation software can be very easy.